 All quality professional clubs have a strong system consisting of a first team and several youth teams.
 They tend to range from the ages of 7 to 18.

-These exist with any serious professional club and even second division clubs have them as well.
-After playing in the youth ranks from a young age a player can move onto the first team when they are ready, actually more like if they are good enough.
-This can be at 16 to 19 years of age generally.
+After playing in the youth ranks from a young age a player can move onto the second team then the first team when they are ready, actually more like if they are good enough.
+This can be at 16 to 19 years of age typically.

 Just like any system there are flaws, breakdowns and exceptions to the rule.
 Although this is how professional youth soccer clubs work some players may have a connection or fall into a fortunate situation where they hurdle all these steps.